Rei-kunn/Blockchain_Crowdfunding/README.md

 ## Running locally in your machine

-download this project code.
+download this project file.
 In your terminal, run the following code:
 ```bash
 npm run dev
 ```